mdjhuntsville/GameCreations/README.md

-Contents:
-1. About
-2. Folder Structure
-3. Setup
-4. Notes and Room for Improvement

 1. About: PingPongClone was created by me, Matthew Jones, using Visual Studio 2022 Community Edition.
 I created it using C++.
+There are no royalties, profits, etc. from this source.

 2. Folder Struction:
  /PingPongClone